dan-griffin-ct/rails-blog-with-accessibility/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README will get updated as the project grows :D

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+Blog features:

-* ...
+* Rails 7

+* Bulma (open course flexbox-based CSS library)

+* Accessibility - currently only in the main page (WIP!)
 # rails-blog-with-accessibility